regulad/regulad.github.io/projects/index.md

+# Projects

-## This page is a heavy W.I.P.
-I have a couple projects in the pipeline, but I'm nowhere near finished.
-Tune in later.
+This page is a list of projects I currently have ongoing/completed.

+{% include elements/posts/category.html category="projects" header="Entries" %}